Monehin/INEC-EDO-Election-2024-DATA/README.md

 This repository aims to provide transparency that INEC has failed to deliver, making this election data available for research, analysis, and public scrutiny.

-This data represents **92% of the total election results** uploaded to INEC’s servers at the time of the query.

-### The Importance of Releasing this Data

-INEC has not been transparent or proactive in releasing election data for public scrutiny, raising concerns about their integrity and commitment to free and fair elections.

 ## Important Considerations

 - **Incomplete Data**: This dataset represents 92% of the election results.
 The remaining 8% of results were not uploaded at the time of the query.
 Please take this into consideration when analyzing the data.
 - **Date of Query**: September 21, 2024
 - **Time of Query**: 19:26:55 GMT

 ## Suggested Use Cases